lukaskirchdorfer/AgentSimulator-Optimizer/README.md

 `--mutation_choice`: mutation variant (0.5 for Guided, 0.7 for Greedy, 1 for Random, empty for Hybrid)

-All commands to run the datasets evaluated in our paper are in jobs/caise/.

 We provide additional results in supplementary_material.pdf.